seltmann/ParasiteTracker-Globi/README.md

 Several issues and decisions arose while translating the observations from the literature into a series of single observations.
 Those are described here.

-1. Not, is not supported.
+1. Not observed is presently not supported, but it can be included in the dataset.
-2. A relationship in RO that specifically described the ```piercing``` not available in RO, so ```biotically interacts with``` was used instead.
+1. A relationship in RO that specifically described the ```piercing``` is not available in RO, so ```biotically interacts with``` was used instead.
+Piercing may not imply eating.
-3. Some of the interactions were observed under controlled conditions (enclosed spaces) while in the field.
-These were interpreted as in an artificial or experimental environment and
+1. Some of the interactions were observed under controlled conditions (e.g., in enclosed spaces) while in the field.
+These were interpreted as in an artificial or experimental environment even though they may have occurred outside.
+1. *Ficus* is a homonym with a genus of sea snail.
+GloBI displays snail images for *Ficus* the fig. Better taxonomic concept resolution is much needed, not just in GloBI, but throughout our data systems.
+1.

 ### Summary